MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookBlockUntrustedCollaborationLabel="0eb351a6-0c2d-4c1d-a5f6-caa80c9bdeec,40e82af6-5dad-45ea-9c6a-6fe6d4f1626b"}
 ```

+For further customization, you can also [exempt domain names for pop-up messages configured for specific labels](#to-exempt-domain-names-for-pop-up-messages-configured-for-specific-labels).

+> [!NOTE]
+> The advanced settings in this section **(OutlookWarnUntrustedCollaborationLabel,** **OutlookJustifyUntrustedCollaborationLabel,** and **OutlookBlockUntrustedCollaborationLabel)** are for when a *specific* label is in use.
+>
+> To implement default popup messages for *unlabled* content, use the **[OutlookUnlabeledCollaborationAction](#to-implement-the-warn-justify-or-block-pop-up-messages-for-emails-or-attachments-that-dont-have-a-label)** advanced setting.
+To customize your popup messages for unlabeled content, use a **.json** file to define your advanced settings.
+>
+>For more information, see [Customize Outlook popup messages](#customize-outlook-popup-messages).
+>

 #### To exempt domain names for pop-up messages configured for specific labels

 For the labels that you've specified with these pop-up messages, you can exempt specific domain names so that users do not see the messages for recipients who have that domain name included in their email address.
 In this case, the emails are sent without interruption.
 To specify multiple domains, add them as a single string, separated by commas.